dplummer/dplummer.github.io/_posts/2014-08-28-what-i-learned-this-week.md

 What I want to learn more about:

 * How to test services.
 We've got two rails projects, one with a JSON API and a database connection, the second that consumes the API and renders HTML.
 The problem I have is when I want to add a feature and want an integration test that uses the API.
 Like if I add a field to an existing resource.
 Currently we've got a mocked service locally.
 I want to know if there's a better way to integration test internal APIs.
+* How to publish and set correct metadata in prose.io.
+Really annoying.
+Might have to write a blog engine.